 You can exempt one trusted computer from blocking.
-The computer you exempt must have a fixed IP address.
+The computer that you exempt must be assigned a fixed IP address.
 You can use the reserved IP address feature to specify the IP address.
-See Reserve LAN IP Addresses on page 108.
+See Manage Reserved LAN IP Addresses on page 114.